-With household budgets being squeezed from all directions, now is the ideal time to consider how to switch broadband provider.
+With household budgets being squeezed from all directions, now is the ideal time to consider how to switch broadband providers.

-As the rising cost of living continues to put pressure on finances, it’s more important than ever to make sure you’re paying the best price for all your household bills, including broadband.
+As the rising cost of living continues to put pressure on finances, it’s more important than ever to make sure you’ve got the best broadband deal for you.

 “If you’ve been with the same broadband provider for a couple of years or more, then you’re probably paying more than you should be,” says Holly Andrews, managing director at KIS Finance.
 “This is because providers often save their best prices in order to attract new customers.
 Switching regularly is the key to paying the best price.”